Geology and soils

 Glacial polish right next to ancient sea beds, clay soils bordering chalk deposits: well over 150 different rock deposits shape the soil composition in Alto Adige’s vineyards.
 Ideal for the growing of more than twenty different grape varieties.

-Geography as Wine Potential
+Geography as wine potential

 Within just a few hundred yards, the composition of the soils in Alto Adige’s vineyards can change: volcanic porphyry around Bolzano, weathered primitive rock soils with quartz, slate, and mica in the Isarco Valley and the Val Venosta, up to calcareous and dolomite rock in the southern part of the province.